CarolineMcilhargeyPersonal/TechTestMoneyHub/README.md

   - Your test cases
   - Details of errors that you found
   - The _'form.html'_ and _'form-validation.js'_ files (if you completed the optional step)
+2. Upload your work somewhere accessible to us, ideally to Github/Gitlab, and send us the link.
+3. Optional - let us know what you thought of this exercise.
+We really welcome any feedback.